stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### TIM

-Okay, this is a question from Cato AKA Cato: "This season you took two types of submission from the audience (planet pitches & complaints.)
+Okay, this is a question from Cato AKA Cato:

+>"This season you took two types of submission from the audience (planet pitches & complaints).
 What was the goal behind that decision and how do you feel it worked compared with Season 1?"

 #### BEN